Harris Mountain, Balsinger fires continue to grow, town meeting planned in Cascade on July 27

 Two fires in Cascade County; CCSO issuing evacuation orders

+The Montana Red Cross has opened an evacuation center at the Cascade School, 321 Central Ave.
+W., for residents displaced by the Harris Mountain Fire.
+Residents who check in there will have access to services including a safe place to stay, meals and other community resources.
+All Red Cross services are free.
+Families can also request Red Cross Services by calling 800-272-6668.

-The Cascade County Sheriff’s Office issued evacuation orders and notices for homes near Adel Road and Sheep Creek Road.
+The Cascade County Sheriff’s Office issued evacuation orders and notices for homes near Adel Road and Sheep Creek Road over the weekend.
 Residents are asked to avoid the area as much as possible to allow fire response efforts to travel unheeded into the area.

 The Balsinger Fire continues to gove and under sustained red flag conditions, it increased by almost 500 acres on July 25, pushing east toward Neihart, according to InciWeb.
 The fire also pushed north making several runs up Thunder Mountain.